xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 Qubes spins up another VM (security domain).
 This new, isolated security domain receives the attachment and opens it; it installs malware.
 This time it's different: The attack occurs in an empty disposable VM.

-The malware tries to locate your passwords, browser sessions, ANYTHING--it finds nothing.
+The malware tries to locate your passwords, browser sessions, ANYTHING—it finds nothing.
 The malware then tries to call home, but has no network access—you configured it that way.
 The attack fails; nothing happens, and the disposable VM powers down, wiping all of its changes—including an installed keylogger.
 Your system is as clean as a whistle.

 [](./assets/dispvm-thwarts-email-attack.png)